Chart Color Schemes

 Baldivis - North's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-The rate of private health cover was found to be very high at approximately 57% of the total population (~10,200 people).
-The most common medical conditions in the area were mental health issues and asthma, impacting 9.0 and 8.3% of residents respectively.
-A total of 73.2% of residents declared themselves completely clear of medical ailments, compared to 68.5% across Greater Perth.
-As of 15th March 2021, the area has 9.9% of residents aged 65 and over (1,766 people), which is lower than the 15.6% in Greater Perth.
-Health outcomes among seniors are above average, requiring more attention than the broader population.
+The rate of private health cover is found to be very high at approximately 57% of the total population (~10,200 people).
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.0 and 8.3% of residents respectively, while 73.2% declared themselves completely clear of medical ailments compared to 68.5% across Greater Perth.
+As of August 2021, 9.9% of residents are aged 65 and over (1,766 people), which is lower than the 15.6% in Greater Perth.
+Health outcomes among seniors require more attention than those for the broader population.

 Frequently Asked Questions - Health